 Strong, well-researched keywords in your metatags and page titles, as well as often overlooked image alt tags, will boost your ranking returns.
 Indexing crawlers are unable to read or “see” images so they should have descriptive strong keywords in their “alt tags” to help the crawlers index your websites visual content.

 content that is easy to read to your

 website will greatly improve your

-“Linking out” to other websites can also help a little but only if they are related to, and add value to your website.
-As well as internal navigation links for both the visitor and indexing web crawler.
+“Linking out” to other websites can also help a little, but only if they are related to and add value to your website.
+Internal navigation links are for both the visitor and indexing web crawler.
 Links that point into your website help more.
 Especially if the website “linking in” ranks high in the search engine returns.
-Google look upon this as, if a highly ranking website that “links in” to your website, means that you too must also be important and should rank higher.
+Google looks upon this as if a highly ranking website that “links in” to your website means that you too must also be important and should rank higher.
 Lots of different people in social media pointing in to your website also means you must be important to them (and therefore to Google).
-But you have to be careful not to go overboard with this as too much can affect your ranking in a negative way.
+But, you have to be careful not to go overboard with this as too much can affect your ranking in a negative way.

 “There is nothing more frustrating for a

 Page Loading Speeds

 Lots of factors affect how fast a website page loads.
 There is nothing more frustrating for a customer than waiting for your content and images to load before they can access your page.
 The bottom line is the faster a page loads, the higher Google will rank your website in the search engine returns.
 Factors like errors from conflicting plugins, using outdated formats, or the biggest one which is having content heavy pages.